Tony Simmons (wide receiver): United States Reality TV Personality

 In November 2015, Simmons joined the cast of American Grit an American reality television series starring WWE wrestler John Cena filmed at the foothills of Mount Rainier in Eatonville, Washington that premiered on Fox on April 14, 2016.
 Simmons finished third in the competition.

 Poland

 In January 2016, Simmons joined the Warsaw Sharks as head coach.
 He also served as offensive coordinator, defensive coordinator, special-teams coordinator, and strength/speed coach.

 Russia

 In May 2016, Simmons joined the Moscow Patriots as head coach.
 He also served as offensive coordinator, coaching consultant, special-teams coordinator, and strength/speed coach.
 The Patriots won the Russian American Football Championship with a perfect season.
 Simmons also served as the head coach, coaching consultant, offensive coordinator, and strength/speed coach for the Russia national American Football team.

 Brazil

-In October 2016, Simmons joined the Sao Paulo Spartans as head coach.
+In October 2016, Simmons joined the São Paulo Spartans as head coach.
 He also served as offensive coordinator, defensive coordinator, special-teams coordinator, and strength/speed coach.